isomerpages/gb-assist/pages/solutionrepo/solution633.md

 ---
-title: COVID-19 Sectorial Support MyDoc Telemedicine Solution - Package 3 (3 Doctors)
+title: COVID-19 Support Nanyang Tech - Package A (Microsoft 365 Business Standard)
 permalink: /productivity-solutions-grant/solutionrepo/solution633
 ---

 #### Description

-MyDoc's Telemedicine Solution for providers is a bundled package that providers healthcare providers a ready to implement solution to care for patients virtually.
-The solution includes patient account management and care coordinator account for medication fulfilment.
-It provides an end-to-end solution for patients to access a doctor via telemedicine consultation care including triage bot, telemedicine consult, EMR / case note recording, eMC, prescription fulfilment, and referrals.
+Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, Sway, and Access) into a cloud service, adding Skype for Business and Microsoft Tem as the main communication

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/MyDoc_Annex_3_CR_wef_27_April2020_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Coming soon.

 #### Eligibility Criteria